eon-pixel/passman/README.md

 # Please do not use this.

-This program was a proof of concept to test the use of Python, SQLite, and Tkinter to create a password manager.
+This program was a proof of concept to test the use of Python, SQLite, and Qt6 to create a password manager.

 **This password manager is not secure.**